-In Summer 2014 and Summer 2015, 30 undergraduate students from NU’s School of Humanities and Social Sciences (SHSS) and 30 undergraduate students from the School of Science and Technology (SST) studied at UW-Madison under Agreement 4 and as part of the Visiting International Students Program (VISP).
+In Summer 2014 and 2015, 30 undergraduate students from SHSS and 30 undergraduate students from the School of Science and Technology (SST) studied at UW-Madison under Agreement 4 and as part of the Visiting International Students Program (VISP).
 In Summer 2016, 20 students from SHSS and 15 students from the NU undergraduate School of Engineering (SEng) enrolled in L&S and College of Engineering summer session courses at UW–Madison, and in Summer 2017, UW–Madison welcomed 42 NU VISP students, 14 from each of the three undergraduate schools (SHSS, SST, and SEng).

 In the first two years of the VISP program, UW–Madison offered common “cohort” courses.
 For the SHSS students, political science and economics faculty designed a course focused on social science research methodology, with a required research project.
-Similarly, all SST students took a customized scientific research methods course designed by geology faculty, and completed an empirical science research project.
+Similarly, all SST students took a customized scientific research methods course designed by geology faculty and completed an empirical science research project.
 In addition to the common courses, each student enrolled in one or two regular summer session courses.